-Rather explain how the expected long-term economic boost thanks to the exploitation of our natural wealth by foreign companies will trickle down to the people on the ground.
+So rather explain how the expected long-term economic boost thanks to the exploitation of the natural wealth by foreign companies would trickle down to ordinary people on the ground.

 The ‘Year of Expectations’ as “a new beginning for the Namibian house” should lay the sustainable foundation for flat buildings providing shelter.

-To allow all Namibians a decent, dignified and secure life, it should not be a gated community for the minority as a protected island in a sea of poverty and destitution.
+To allow all Namibians a decent, dignified life in security, it should not be a gated community for the prosperity of a minority, as a protected island in a sea of poverty and destitution.

-Claiming “giant steps” have been taken under your leadership and guidance during 2023 borders on seeking to construct a myth.
+Claiming “giant steps” having been taken under your leadership and guidance during 2023 borders on megalomania, seeking to construct a myth.

 If you deliver on your promises, the praise is well deserved.
-Otherwise, your speech remains just populist bluster.
+Otherwise, your speech remains just a populist blunder.

 Comrade president, please stop building castles in the air and get real.

-You have 15 months to build a proper and reliable legacy based on a realistic assessment of your period in office.
+You have 15 months left to build a proper and reliable legacy, based on the realistic assessment of your period in office.